hutchpd/QuantumSuperposition/QuantumSuperposition/docs/ComplexSupport.md

 using QuantumSuperposition.Operators;
 ```

 QuantumSuperposition supports complex numbers for advanced quantum operations.
-This section will guide you through the usage of complex numbers in the library.
+This section guides you through using complex numbers in the library.

 ### Basic Complex Number Operations

-You can perform basic arithmetic operations on complex numbers within a superposition.
-Here’s an example:
+You can perform basic arithmetic on complex numbers within a superposition.
+Here is an example:

 ```csharp
 var complex1 = new QuBit<Complex>(new Complex(1, 2));